arch-inc/fabricjs-psbrush/README.md

   // Set some options...
   brush.width = 10;
   brush.color = "#000";
-  brush.pressureManager.fallback = 0.3; // fallback value for mouse and touch events
+  brush.disableTouch = true; // disable touch and only use mouse and pen devices brush.pressureManager.fallback = 0.3; // fallback value for mouse and touch events
 </script>
 ```